This post updates as I gain countries, and serves as an index of sorts to much of the content here.

 - France, Belgium and Ireland

 The only other countries I visited as a child, via a couple of mid-90s school trips (language practice and historical tours, respectively) plus a family holiday to Brittany and a daytrip – by ferry – to Ireland.
 None of these necessitated having a passport of my own!
 Despite getting started over twenty years ago, I’ve spent relatively little time in France, although my first holiday with Alo was in Strasbourg.
 Our next was in Brussels, which has become a regular stopping point when travelling to and from The Netherlands by train.
 Ireland remains the most neglected of the three, with just a pair of visits as an adult, both to Dublin in 2007.

 My first ever flight was to Oslo – well, to Torp, then a bus to Oslo – just before Christmas 2004 (and shortly after my 21st birthday, for which my grandparents got me a passport).
 Perhaps an unusual debut, but a destination that would become a firm favourite; I’ve now visited the capital five times (most recently in 2022), plus the more remote Ålesund (in 2009) and the much more remote territory of Svalbard (in 2016).

 - The Netherlands

 In 2007 I claimed two new countries in one trip by adding a German holiday to my Dutch summerschooling – this was so I could meet up with a Maltese friend I’d met earlier in the year in Ireland.
 I think it’s fair to mark this as the beginnings of a more international phase of my life, helped by entering gradschool.
 Or less pretentiously, this was the year I caught the travel bug, helped by gradschool funds!
-I’ve since made a dedicated return to Germany in search of curiosities in Berlin, and dipped in and out as part of a three country adventure; and visited Stuttgart for climbing events.
+I’ve since made a dedicated return to Germany in search of curiosities in Berlin; dipped in and out as part of a three country adventure; and visited Stuttgart for climbing events.